-There’s no doubt about it: The best way to determine the trend is by using higher highs and lower lows.
+Let’s be honest: there’s no better way to gauge the current trend than good old higher highs and lower lows.

-Many traders pass this off as just being part of the method, but it actually happens for a reason.
+Most traders shrug this off, but it actually happens for a very specific reason.

-In this post, I’m going to explain what this reason is and also how you can use it to determine whether a higher high/lower low really signals a reversal.
+In this post, I’m going to pull back the curtain and show you how to tell if a higher high/lower low signals a reversal or head fake.

 Why A Higher High/Lower Low Doesn’t Always Signal A Reversal